 How to Make Next Year the Best Year Ever for Your Private Practice

-The holidays are approaching and we’re all looking forward to a much needed break and time with family.
-But before closing out the year, I highly encourage you to spend time building your 2022 private practice growth plan.
-With patient visits starting to wind down, now is a great time to get clear on what you want to achieve next year.
+In the winter months, as patient visits starting to wind down, now is a great time to get clear on what you want to achieve next year.

 Because if there’s one activity I’ve seen that separates successful practices from struggling ones, it’s this: Setting measurable objectives and creating a practice growth plan that gets you there.
 An astounding number of practice owners don’t go through this process.
 And they’re usually the ones left wondering what went wrong.